 Looking at the leader's role in highperformance teams, innovation, culture, and style.
 What can you do as a leader to shift your organisation’s culture in a way that provokes the change you want to see?

-Inspirational Leadership: lessons from Shakespeare - Jonathan Stebbings, Olivier Mythodrama
+Inspirational Leadership: lessons from Shakespeare - Yolanda Vazquez, Olivier Mythodrama

 This session will focus on the practical application of influence within the increasing complexity of organisational life.
 It seeks to answer the question: “How am I going to get the things done that I believe are right and should be done?”